rohan-paul/Awesome-JavaScript-Interviews/React/this.props.children.md

             <Picture key={PIcture.id} src={picture.src} >
                 // whatever is placed here is passed as props.children
                 // Like I can place a <div></div> here and it will be rendered as a child to the Picture component.
+                // Note, I am not including this extra divs in the Picture componet, but here in App component, where I am calling the picture component.
             </Picture>
         </div>
     )